Seb-geospatial/BlenderMapDEM/README.md

 This module also requires an [OpenTopography API key](https://portal.opentopography.org/lidarAuthorizationInfo?s=api), obtained for free by creating an account with OpenTopography, in order to to utilize the `fetchDEM()` function.
 This must be done in order for the function to access the global DEM datasets hosted by OpenTopography through their API.

-Please refer to the `demo/` folder of this repository, [located here](), for a guided workflow demonstration using the functions of this package.
+Please refer to the `demo/` folder of this repository to view a [guided workflow demonstration](https://github.com/Seb-B-364/BlenderMapDEM/blob/main/demo/demonstration.ipynb) using the functions of this package in the form of a jupyter notebook.
 You can also find example python scripts as well as example DEM data in order to better understand how to use these functions.

 <br/>